mfcovington/Log-Reproducible/README.md

 That's all!

-Now, every time you run your script, the command line options and other arguments passed to it will be archived in a simple log file whose name reflects the script and the date/time it began running.
+Now, every time you run your script, the command line options and other arguments passed to it will be archived in a simple YAML-formatted log file whose name reflects the script and the date/time it began running.

 #### With the `perlr` wrapper